Illuminatyon/SOM-Java/README.md

 ## 📘 Project Overview

-This project is a simplified implementation of a Self-Organizing Map (SOM) developed in Bachelor's 3 at Université Paris 8.
+This project is a simplified implementation of a Self-Organizing Map (SOM) developed out of my passion for mathematics and my interest in joining a prestigious engineering school.
 A C version of the project is also available.
 You can access the C version's repository here.
 The main objective was to understand the workings of the SOM algorithm by recreating a from scratch version with the following constraints:

 - No global variables used.
 - BMUs (Best Matching Units) are stored in a linked list.